War of the Third Coalition: Allied plans and dispositions

 An Allied council met on 1 December to discuss proposals for the battle.
 Most of the Allied strategists had two fundamental ideas in mind: making contact with the enemy and securing the southern flank that led to Vienna.
 Although the Tsar and his immediate entourage pushed hard for a battle, Emperor Francis of Austria was in a more cautious mood, and he was seconded by Kutuzov, the main Russian commander.
-The pressure to fight from the Russian nobles and the Austrian commanders, however, was too strong, and the Allies adopted Austrian Chief of Staff Weyrother's plan.
+The pressure to fight from the Russian nobles and the Austrian commanders, however, was too strong, and the Allies adopted Austrian Chief of Staff Franz von Weyrother's plan.
 This called for a main drive against the French right flank, which the Allies noticed was lightly guarded, and diversionary attacks against the French left.
 The Allies deployed most of their troops into four columns that would attack the French right.
 The Russian Imperial Guard was held in reserve while Russian troops under Bagration guarded the Allied right.